FirelyTeam/firely-docs-firely-terminal/Resource-Operations.rst

 .. code-block:: Bash

-   > fhir push      Pushes matching files or server resources on the stack
+   > fhir push      #Pushes matching files or server resources on the stack

 You can get a file from a FHIR server:

 .. code-block:: Bash

-   > fhir read firely.server Patient name=Chalmers
+   > fhir read firely Patient name=Chalmers

 It is also possible to duplicate the top resource on the stack: